Abortion in California: Abortion financing

 Seventeen states, including California, use their own funds to cover all or most "medically necessary" abortions sought by low-income women under Medicaid, thirteen of which are required by State court orders to do so.
 In 2010, the state had 88,466 publicly funded abortions, of which were zero federally and 88,466 were state funded.

 In the Los Angeles fetus disposal scandal, Weisberg's Medical Analytical Laboratories received nearly $175,000 in Medi-Cal payments, with $88,000 coming from pathology tests on aborted fetuses.
 Of this, half of it ($44,000) was paid federally through the United States Department of Health and Human Services (HHS).
 By the Hyde Amendment, this money was ineligible for testing on pre-abortion or post-abortion tissue, which meant the state of California would need to pay back federal funds claimed by Weisberg and by any other laboratories, according to HHS inspector Richard P. Kusserow.
 Kusserow also stated "prior to its closing in April, 1981, [Medical Analytical Laboratories] had routinely submitted questionable billings under the Medi-Cal program, using an erroneous billing code.... the case lacked criminal prosecutive merit due to a lack of proof that the false billings were intentional.
 Because the laboratory was out of business, and its owner had declared bankruptcy, there were no assets against which to proceed for civil recovery".

 Intersections with religion and religious figures

 In 1990, John Cardinal O'Connor of New York suggested that, by supporting abortion rights, Catholic politicians who were pro-choice risked excommunication.
 The response of Catholic pro-choice politicians to O'Connor's comment was generally defiant.
 Congresswoman Nancy Pelosi asserted that, "There is no desire to fight with the cardinals or archbishops.
 But it has to be clear that we are elected officials, and we uphold the law, and we support public positions separate and apart from our Catholic faith."

 Politicians who have been targeted in such controversies include Lucy Killea, Mario Cuomo, John Kerry, Rudy Giuliani, and Joe Biden.
 California's Killea's case was the first recorded.

 Abortion rights views and activities

 Organizations

+There are numerous organizations dedicated to protecting abortion rights throughout the state of California.
+Many of these have been active for many years.

 The Society for Human Abortion was founded in 1963 in San Francisco.
 They sought to challenge laws around abortion by openly providing contraceptive and abortion services.